aalokbdev8011/show-git-hub-api-data/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+### Details About Project

+1.To run the project write command "npm run start" 2.On the seacrh page , when user write user name , they get the details of git hub users 3.When user click on the button "Show Repository" they will get all the repository of the user.
+4.On the History tab user get all the history of the user which get search and its data is save on lacalstorage not remove when page load.

 The page will reload if you make edits.\
 You will also see any lint errors in the console.